directus-labs/extensions/packages/super-header-interface/readme.md

 - **Icon** - Select an icon to display next to the title
 - **Subtitle** - Secondary text below the title.
 Supports field value templates.
 Only supports root-level fields.
 - **Help** - Optional help content that supports HTML formatting
+- **Help Display Mode** - How would you like to display help content.
+Defaults to inline but you can show help content in a modal.

 ### Actions